 “For I will bring them back to their own land that I gave to their fathers.
 Behold, I am sending for many fishers, declares the Lord, and they shall catch them.
 And afterwards I will send for many hunters, and they shall hunt them from every mountain and every hill, and out of the clefts of the rocks.””
 (Jeremiah 16:15-16)

-The miracles of God’s promises to Israel continue to unfold; the good, the bad and the ugly.
+The miracles of God’s promises to Israel continue to unfold: The prophesied ingathering of the Jewish people back to the Land of their forefathers is a wonder to behold.
 In very many places, the Scriptures prepare us for the fact that God was planning to bring His people back to His land by hook or by crook.
-With anti-Semitism spiralling out of all control around the world, many Jewish people are now deciding that they would be safer in war-torn Israel under the protection of the IDF than they are in Europe, and are packing their bags to escape while they still can.
-They are being hunted and hounded back to the land given to their fathers, just as the Bible said.
+With anti-Semitism spiraling out of all control around the world, many Jewish people are now deciding that they would be safer in war-torn Israel under the protection of the IDF than they are in Europe, and are packing their bags to escape while they still can.
+They are being hunted and hounded back to the Land of Promise, just as the Bible said.

 “Therefore, behold, the days are coming, declares the Lord, when it shall no longer be said, ‘As the Lord lives who brought up the people of Israel out of the land of Egypt’, but ‘As the Lord lives who brought up the people of Israel out of the north country and out of all the countries where he had driven them.’
 (Jeremiah 16:14)

-The regathering of God’s people to their land is one of the most frequently predicted prophecies in the Bible.
+The ingathering of God’s people to their land is one of the most frequently predicted prophecies in the Bible.

 There have always been Jewish people living in Israel, and several waves of Jewish immigrants arrived long before 1948, buying property and working the land.
 And the waves of immigration continue to pour in now that Israel has become an independent state.